Twipped/InterviewThis/InterviewThis.md

 - Do you maintain separate release and dev branches? (git-flow?)

 - Will I be provided with a new laptop?
+  - Windows, Mac or Linux?
+Do I get a choice?
   - Am I allowed to install anything I want on that laptop?
   - Will it have an SSD?
   - How hard do I have to justify software purchases?